lantang-kargo/locust/README.md

 ```
 ## Explanation

+Add .env file in the /your/locustfile/location folder if you want to add some custom environment variables.

 localhost:8089 is the Locust Web UI address and localhost:9646/metrics is the Prometheus metrics endpoint.

 For more environment variable settings, visit [Locust documentation](https://docs.locust.io/en/stable/running-locust-docker.html) and [locust exporter readme](https://github.com/ContainerSolutions/locust_exporter).